 Chulis was instrumental in Virginia's runs to the 2009 and 2014 NCAA Championships.
-During Chulis' time on the UVa coaching staff, the Cavaliers have reached nine straight NCAA tournaments and made four NCAA College Cup appearances (2006, 2009, 2013, 2014).
+During Chulis's time on the UVA coaching staff, the Cavaliers have reached 11 straight NCAA tournaments and made four NCAA College Cup appearances (2006, 2009, 2013, 2014).

 Following the 2009 season, Chulis was elevated from assistant coach to associate head coach.